vj220803/NETFLIX_Data_Analysis/README.md

 LIMIT 10;
 ```

---17.
-Categorize the content based on the presence of the keywords 'kill'
--- and 'violence' in the descriptive field. lable content containing these keywords
--- as 'bad_content' and all other content as 'good'. count how many items
+17. **Categorize the content based on the presence of the keywords 'kill' and 'violence' in the descriptive field, lable content containing these keywords as 'bad_content' and all other content as 'good'**. count how many items fall into each category**
--- falls into each category
 ```sql
 WITH new_table
 AS